SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 ![](assets/chapter-8-1-images/02.Bricks-01.png)

-ПWe calculate how many **bricks** the workers transport in a single course.
+We calculate how many **bricks** the workers transport in a single course.

 ![](assets/chapter-8-1-images/02.Bricks-02.png)